eclipse-che/che-machine-exec/CONTRIBUTION.md

 #### 'dev' container target

-che-machine-exec wrote on the programming language go-lang, that's why development container `dev` contains pre-installed go-lang binaries to make it possible compile, test and launch che-machine-exec binary.
+che-machine-exec wrote on the programming language golang, that's why development container `dev` contains pre-installed golang binaries to make it possible compile, test and launch che-machine-exec binary.
-Also `dev` container contains pre-installed `dep` tool to magage go-lang dependencies.
+Also `dev` container contains pre-installed `dep` tool to manage golang dependencies.

 > See more: [Dockerfile](dockerfiles/dev/Dockerfile) for `dev` container image .